-In this example, I am going to search “financial advisor Chicago”.
-Here are my results – I’m pointing out the link I’m going to research.
+In this example, I searched for “financial advisor Chicago.”
+Here are my results.
+(I pointed out the link I researched!)

-I personally use SEMrush to research competitor backlinks, simply because they are the easiest to use and give a TON of data.
+I use SEMrush to research competitor backlinks, simply because it’s the easiest platform to use and it gives a ton of data.

 As soon as you enter any URL into SEMrush, you are given a general overview, which is what you see above.
 Depending on the information you’re looking for, you can navigate to go more in-depth.
 In this case, I click on the “backlinks” tab and then click on the “dofollow” links.
 Why did I click on just the dofollow links?
 Well, those are the only links that provide any SEO benefit, so I want to cut right to the chase.